seiyria/bootstrap-slider/README.md

 Options
 =======
 Options can be passed either as a data (data-slider-foo) attribute, or as part of an object in the slider call.
-The only exception here is the formater argument - that can not be passed as a data- attribute.
+The only exception here is the formatter argument - that can not be passed as a data- attribute.

 | Name | Type |	Default |	Description |